jon-harper/OmniBox/docs/assembly/core.md

       img: ../img/assembly/core/crossbar1.webp
       img_txt: Align the crossbar
     - txt: |
         2) Fasten the crossbar in place with two (2) M3 x 16mm screws.
-Tightness can be adjusted to help square the sides of the case body.
+        <br>These screws can be adjusted to help square the sides of the case body .
       img: ../img/assembly/core/crossbar2.webp
       img_txt: Fasten with two screws.
 ---